GetDKAN/dkan/docs/admin/adding_new_content.md

 Special note: we recommend that you do not add menu links to the Datasets, Groups, Stories, Dashboards, or Topics pages.

 Adding a Group
-Groups are both a way to collect common Datasets and enable an additional workflow on Granicus Open Data.
+Groups are both a way to collect common Datasets and enable an additional workflow on DKAN.
 On the outward-facing side, site visitors are able to browse and search Datasets specifically published by a Group, which is the common publisher of a number of Datasets.

 Behind the scenes, Groups add an additional set of roles and permissions that ensure quality and security when publishing your data.
 Group roles and permissions ensure that Content Creators can add new data but only to their assigned Group.
 This is especially important for large sites that may have several working groups publishing data to the site.
 Read more about Group roles and permissions.